-The "starting point" of a court's analysis is " 'the strong presumption that legislative enactments "must be upheld unless their unconstitutionality clearly, positively, and unmistakably appears." ' " (People v.
+The "starting point" of the court's analysis is "the strong presumption that legislative enactments' must be upheld unless their constitutionality clearly, positively, and unmistakably appears."
+(People v.
 Gonzalez (2020) 53 Cal.App.5th Supp.
-1, 7-8 (quoting Williams v.
-Garcetti (1993) 5 Cal.4th 561, 568 [citations omitted]).)
+1, 7-8 quoting Williams v.
+Garcetti (1993) 5 Cal.4th 561, 568 [citations omitted].)
 This is particularly true with local governments' enforcement of their regulations concerning marijuana distribution facilities.
-Per this Court's direction, there exists a presumption, absent a clear indication to the contrary, that city and county regulation and enforcement of cannabis regulations are not preempted by state law; there are significant local interests that could vary by jurisdiction, giving rise to the presumption against preemption.
-(T-Mobile, supra, 6 Cal.5th at p.
-1123; City of Riverside, supra, 56 Cal.4th at p.
+Therefore our Supreme Court has held that courts must presume, absent a clear indication to the contrary, that city and county regulation and its enforcement of its cannabis regulations are not preempted by state law because there are significant local interests that could vary by jurisdiction, giving rise to a presumption against preemption.
+(T-Mobile West LLC v.
+City and County of San Francisco, supra, 6 Cal.5th at p.
+1123; City of Riverside, 5 Cal.4th at p.
 755.)

-Here, the People are entitled to that presumption and, absent a clear indication to the contrary, the City of Los Angeles's cannabis regulations should be upheld, as they are not preempted by state law.
+Here, the court presumes, absent a clear indication to the contrary, that the City of Los Angeles cannabis regulations are not preempted by state law.

-C. The Legislature Has Not Clearly Withdrawn City and County Police Power Authority to Make and Enforce Regulations Concerning Cannabis Distribution Facilities
+C. The Legislature Has Not Clearly Taken Away City And County Police Power Authority To Make And Enforce Regulations Concerning Cannabis Distribution Facilities

-In determining whether the Legislature has clearly withdrawn municipal authority to make and enforce regulations governing cannabis distribution facilities, an examination of California's cannabis laws shows no state law preemption post-O'Connell v.
-City of Stockton (2007) 41 Cal.4th 1061.
+In determining whether the Legislature has clearly removed municipal people power authority to make and enforce cannabis distribution facility regulations, an examination of California's cannabis laws shows no state law preemption post O'Connell v.
+City of Stockton (2007) 41 Cal.4th.
+1061.

-In 1996, California voters approved a ballot initiative, Proposition 215, referred to as the "Compassionate Use Act" (Health & Safety Code § 11362.5) (the "CUA").
+In 1996, California voters approved a ballot initiative, Proposition 215, referred to as the "Compassionate Use Act" (Health & Safety Code § 11362.5) (CUA).

 The CUA was narrow in scope.
-(Ross V. RagingWire Telecommunications, Inc. (2008) 42 Cal.4th 920, 929-30; City of Claremont v.
-Kruse (2009) 177 Cal.
-App.
-4th 1153, 1170).)
+(Ross v.
+RagingWire Telecommunications, Inc. (2008) 42 Cal.4th 920, 929-930; Kruse, supra, 177 Cal.App.4th at p.
+1170).)
 The CUA provided a limited defense from prosecution for cultivation and possession of marijuana for purported medicinal uses.
 It did not create a statutory or constitutional right to obtain marijuana or allow the sale or nonprofit distribution of marijuana.
 (Ross at p.
-926; Kruse, at pp. 1170-71; People v.
-Urziceanu (2005) 132 Cal.App.4th 747, 773-74.)
+926, Kruse, at pp. 1170-1171; People v.
+Urziceanu (2005) 132 Cal.App.4th 747, 773-774.)

 In 2003, the Legislature enacted the Medical Marijuana Program ("MMP") (§§ 11362.7-11362.83).
-The MMP was to "'[promote] uniform and consistent application of the [Compassionate Use Act of 1996] among the counties within the state' and '[enhance] the access of patients and caregivers to medical marijuana through collective, cooperative cultivation projects.'
+The MMP was to " '[promote] uniform and consistent application of the [Compassionate Use Act of 1996] among the counties within the state' and '[enhance] the access of patients and caregivers to medical marijuana through collective, cooperative cultivation projects.'
 [Citation.]"
 (County of Los Angeles v.
 Hill (2011) 192 Cal.App.4th 861, 864.)